weRbelgium/wordnet.dutch/README.md

 This data is available in several objects:

 - dutch_synset: Dutch synthetic sets
-- UNDER CONSTRUCTION - please wait untill legal issues are
+- UNDER CONSTRUCTION - please wait for the dutch lexical entries

 ## Installation